XingFramework/xing-book/tutorial/projects/a_readable_get_resource.md

 4 examples, 0 failures
 ```

-Attentive readers have noticed that we didn't run the entire spec suite: just serializers and requests.
+Attentive readers have noticed that we didn't run the entire test suite: just serializers and requests.
 That's because end-to-end (E2E) tests also live in backend/ for technical reasons, and they can't execute successfully yet since we haven't built an AngularJS frontend.
 If you try to run them, you'll get failures, but that's entirely expected at this point.